verysonglaa/container-security-training/content/en/docs/container-basics/01-Basics/01/_env-vars.md

 GRANT SELECT ON mysql.user TO 'peter'@'%';
 ```

-Once all steps are completed quit the mysql session and exit the container:
+Once all steps are completed quit the mysql session which also will exit the container:

 ```bash
 exit
 ```

+We have added a new user to our DB and persistet the data through the use of volumes!